BrianPugh/cookiecutter-esp32-webserver/README.md

-This is a cookiecutter template for anyone who wants to create an ESP32 application who's primary purpose is to be a web server and to be interacted with via a REST API.
+This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for anyone who wants to create an ESP32 application who's primary purpose is to be a web server and to be interacted with via a REST API.

-Small additional functions/features are added to demo common functionality so you can spend less time reading documentation and more time getting your project working!

 This project is not meant to serve many users concurrently, its primarily meant to just be a simple, approachable way to add REST functionality